JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 She batted her handball against the court wall three more times, making long dives for it, sweaty grey hair whipping back and forth, body arcing in graceful flows.
 Then she caught the ball and tossed it into the basket by his feet.
-"Lawrence, huh?
+"Batman, huh?
 All right, surprise me."

 "It's this," he said, and tossed the file at her pan.
 She caught it with the same fluid gesture and her computer gave it to her on the handball court wall,